-- Diuretics help decrease extra fluid in your child's abdomen.
-He may urinate more often.
+- Diuretics help decrease extra fluid in your baby's abdomen.
+He or she may urinate more often while taking this medicine.

-- Vitamin supplements or special formula may be given to make sure your child is getting enough nutrition.
+- Vitamin supplements or special formula may be given to make sure your baby is getting enough nutrition.

-Your child may bleed more than expected or get an infection.
-Your child may develop increased pressure in his blood vessels or fluid buildup in his abdomen.
-You child hay have an increased risk for poor nutrition and growth.
-Your child's liver may scar or stop working properly.
-The new duct may stop working and your child may need another surgery.
+Your baby may bleed more than expected or get an infection.
+Pressure or fluid may build up in his or her blood vessels or abdomen.
+Your baby may have an increased risk for poor nutrition and growth.
+His or her liver may scar or stop working properly.
+The new duct may stop working and your baby may need another surgery.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Hepatic Portoenterostomy in Infants (Inpatient Care)